The Bordoodle is a fun, loveable, medium-sized dog. They make a great family pet and love to be outdoors.

 You want to find a breeder that has enough time and space to devote to their Border Collies and Poodles.

 Both of these breeds have high energy levels and need a lot of time outside to run around.
-If they don’t get this, then they can develop health issues which may be passed down to their offspring.
+If they don’t get this, then they can develop health issues that may be passed down to their offspring.

-3 Little known facts about Bordoodle puppies
+3 Little-known facts about Bordoodle puppies

 - Bordoodles are very obedient dogs, but they will need to be trained during their puppyhood.

 - Bordoodles love to be outside, and often prefer to sleep outdoors as opposed to in the house.
 As long as the weather is nice, this isn’t a problem.

 - Bordoodles are very playful dogs.
 They love to run around outdoors and play all day long.

 Physical Traits of the Bordoodle

 The Bordoodle is a medium-sized dog.